akeneo/pim-api-docs/content/php-client/resources/product-entities/product-models.md

 This method allows you to get product models page per page, as a classical pagination.
 It's possible to get the total number of product models with this method.
-As for the paginated method, since the 2.3 version of the Akeneo PIM, the search builder can be used and all query parameters are available, except `with_count`.
+As for the paginated method, since the 3.0 version of the PHP client, the search builder can be used and all query parameters are available, except `with_count`.

 For example, we only return product values belonging to the channel "ecommerce" by adding the query parameter `'scope' => 'ecommerce'`.
 ```php